What Happens When Someone Needs Help At the Coast?

 The lifeboat and shore crew will then make their way to the lifeboat station as quickly and as safely as possible.
 Maybe in cars, motor cycle, pedal cycles, by foot or even in a bus.
 This maybe whilst the crew are safety tucked up in bed, walking the dog, out shopping, at work, at home, or with their family enjoying a meal or at a social occasion.
 The adrenalin will start pumping as the pager springs into action and each of the crew will be asking themselves ‘I wonder what this will be?’.

-At some stations an audible and visual alarm will sound on the outside of the station warning motorists and pedestrians that the lifeboat will be launching and to clear the area.
+At some stations like Ramsgate, an audible and visual alarm will sound on the outside of the station warning motorists and pedestrians that the lifeboat will be launching and to clear the area.

 Once at the station the Coxswain, Hovercraft Commander or Helmsman will brief the crew as they kit up and the lifeboat will be launched.
 Some stations select the crew whilst others will take the first ones through the door.
+Stations on the Thames such as Gravesend, Chiswick and Tower will already have a crew on the station.
 Dependant on the type of boat the station has they will need certain skillsets on the crew such as an All Weather Boat will require Coxswain and Mechanic.
 Some station’s may also require a tractor/landrover driver and shore crew to safely launch the boat(s).

-Once launched the lifeboat Helmsmen, Hovercraft Commander or Coxswain will confirm with the Coastguard via the radio that they are launched and clarify whether there is any further details of the incident.
+Once launched the lifeboat Helmsmen, Hovercraft Commander or Coxswain will confirm with the Coastguard via the radio that they are launched, their own crews numbers (for safety reasons) and clarify whether there is any further details of the incident.
 Once on scene at the incident the lifeboat crew will communicate again with the Coastguard confirming that they have made contact with the casualty and will assess the situation providing remedial action, first aid and or reassurance where required.

 The friendly face of the lifeboat crew will go along way to reassuring the casualties that they will do everything they can to resolve the situation.
 Some incidents maybe resolved in a matter of minutes, whilst others may take hours of painstaking hardwork and determination.
 Often a great deal of courage, skill, determination, leadership, agility and perseverance is required to carry out a successful rescue.